Swilland: History

+In 1901 the population was 190, and the parish covered 956 acres.

 The parish formed part of the hundred of Bosmere-and-Claydon.

 Demographics

 In 1801 the population of Swilland was 184 which saw a rise to 237 in 1811 but then a slight decline down 195 in 1821.
 In 1831 the population increased largely up to 272 in 1831, the population then continuously declined to reach its lowest figure in 1961 of 130.
 The population since 1961 has gradually risen to 163 in 2011 according to the 2011 census.
 There are records of the boundaries for Swilland dating back all the way to 1831, between 1831 and 1851 Swilland experienced an area change increasing from 520 acres to 951 acres.
 This is most likely the reason to the population rise in 1831 as the total area of the parish was almost doubled in size.

 In 1881 the occupational structure of Swilland was not very diverse with the top occupations being agricultural with 43 people working in this field and 7 people working and dealing in houses, furniture and decorations and only one person being engaged with a professional occupation.
 Comparing this to the occupational structure of Swilland today is very different.
 According to the 2011 census there are 93 people employed between the ages of 16 and 74, of these only 10 of which now are involved in agriculture.
 23 people now work in skilled trades occupations, which includes agriculture, but there has been as increase in working professionals of which there is now 18.
 This is a large increase from the 1 working professional in 1881.